-Holloway is currently working on several innovative digital projects.
-She and colleagues at Columbia and Stanford universities have a Magic Grant from the Brown Institute for Media Innovation to develop Science Surveyor, an algorithmic tool to improve science journalism.
-And Holloway and colleagues from Fordham and Brown universities are working on The Templeton Project, a sensor-based effort to chronicle the story of New York City’s rats, which is funded by the Tow Center for Digital Media.
+Holloway enjoys interdisciplinary teaching and often collaborates with colleagues working in documentary, photojournalism and animation — particularly in the realm of climate change storytelling.
+She has worked on several innovative interdisciplinary digital and data projects.
+She and colleagues at Columbia and Stanford universities had a Magic Grant from the Brown Institute for Media Innovation to develop Science Surveyor, a prototype for an algorithmic tool to improve science journalism.
+Holloway and colleagues from Fordham and Brown universities worked on The Templeton Project, a sensor-based effort to chronicle the story of New York City’s rats, funded by the Tow Center for Digital Media.

 Holloway has a B.A. in comparative literature from Brown University and an M.S. from the Journalism School.
 She won the Distinguished Teacher of the Year award in 2001 and a Presidential Teaching Award in 2009; the New York Observer named her one of the city’s top professors in 2014.